jneuendorf/pybi-js/README.md

 B.m2()
 // THROWING UP!
 ```

+Additionally, decorators in JavaScript can only result in a single descriptor
+which means, that the classmethod can only be defined either on the class or in
+the prototype with a single call/assignment (unlike in Python where
+classmethods can also be accessed called from instances).

 There is another slight difference to Python:
 `classmethod` returns functions, so `f` can be called but in Python `classmethod` objects are not callable.